 Your final, but most important, task is to make sure your super account is working hard for you.
 When you’re time-poor, it’s easy to let your superannuation tick over in the background.
 But it’s a good idea to be mindful about your retirement savings and become familiar with the different investment options your fund offers.

-Around one quarter of superannuation assets in Australia sit in a default MySuper fund1.
+Around one quarter of super investments in Australia sit in a default MySuper fund.
 If this includes yours, it’s worth looking into whether this type of fund is best serving your needs.

-Another reason to take a more active role in your super is that it makes it easier for you to choose a fund that’s in line with your own values.
-For example, it might be important to you to find a fund that is ethical and seeks responsible investments that support the planet, people and animals.
+Another reason to take a more active role in your super is that it makes it easier for you to choose a fund that’s in line with your own values and goals.
+Learn more about super investments

 If you withdrew your super early

-If you’ve been affected financially by the coronavirus (COVID-19), you may have withdrawn some of your super early, under the government’s early super access scheme.
+If you’ve been affected financially by the COVID-19 pandemic, you may have withdrawn some of your super early, under the government’s early super access scheme in 2020.

 Ditch personal loans and credit card debt

 It’s easy to over-extend your finances when you’re young and starting out in the workforce.
-In your 20’s your social life can often dictate you expenses, and even become unconscious spending habits.
-Add to this your existing debts and the high cost of everyday living and your expenses can build up, making it tempting to take out loans.
+In your 20s, your social life can often dictate your expenses, and even become unconscious spending habits.
+Add to this your existing debts and the high cost of everyday living, and your expenses can build up, making it tempting to take out loans.
 But falling into credit card debt at an early age can quickly spiral into an unhealthy financial future.

 Learn to invest wisely